-Veteran's students must maintain at least 80% of the scheduled hours in order to maintain satisfactory progress.
+Veteran students must maintain 100% of the scheduled hours to graduate in the time allowed.
+Absences must be made up to graduate in the required timeframe.
 Veteran students who show less than 80% attendance for a period of one month will be placed on a probationary period of one month.
 After notice, students are expected to bring their attendance rates back to 80% or higher.
 If the next month student is not above 80% attendance rate V.A. will be notified of unsatisfactory progress.
-Student may become eligible for reentry into the V.A. program by bringing attendance rate to 80% or higher.
-Upon receipt of the probation notice, student has the right to appeal.
+Students may become eligible for reentry into the V.A. program by bringing the attendance rate to 80% or higher.
+Upon receipt of the probation notice, the student has the right to appeal.
 With an approved appeal and a plan to make up deficiencies, the student may continue to receive Financial Aid.
 The Board of Directors will make this decision.
 Students have the right to appeal.
 (See Appeal Process.)